jyounes23/LoveJar/README.md

-# JayBot
+# LoveJar

-JayBot is a Python-based graphical chatbot application that greets users with a splash screen and provides an interactive experience via a custom Tkinter GUI.
+LoveJar is a Python-based graphical chatbot application that greets users with a splash screen and provides an interactive experience via a custom Tkinter GUI.
 It utilizes external image assets and a structured folder for messages to deliver a them to a loved one or a friend.

 ## Features